 Gina Adams, a senior fellow in the Center on Labor, Human Services, and Population at the Urban Institute, is a national expert on factors that shape the affordability, quality, and supply of child care/early education services, and the ability of low-income families to benefit from them.
 Since the mid-1980s, she has worked on a range of child care and early education programs, including child care subsidies, Head Start/Early Head Start, state

 sade adeeyo is a research associate in the Metropolitan Housing and Communities Policy Center at the Urban Institute.
 She works primarily with the Program on Neighborhoods and Youth Development team, focused on building multigenerational, place-based interventions in public housing communities.
-Currently, she is part of the Promoting Adolescent Sexual Health and Safety project.
-Before joining Urban, adeeyo worked at the Black Women's Health
+She is part of the Promoting Adolescent Sexual Health and Safety project.
+Before joining Urban, adeeyo worked at the Black Women's Health Imperative.

 Eva Allen is a research associate in the Health Policy Center at the Urban Institute, where she works primarily on evaluation studies of various federal and state health care reform initiatives.
 Before her current position, Allen worked as a project associate in the center.
 Allen holds a BA in sociology and an MPP from George Mason University.